Buying Property in Italy

 Engage the services of a geometra.
 A geometra is a surveyor and architect rolled into one.
 They ensure that the property meets housing codes.
 Expats can hire one themselves or ask their estate agent to do it for them.

 Commission a legal check of the property and a credit check of the seller to ensure that there are no title disputes or mortgages.
 This can be done by an estate agent, lawyer or the geometra.

 Sign the preliminary contract (compromesso).
 This legally binding contract is drawn up by the estate agent and commits both parties to the transfer of ownership on the terms and conditions agreed to.
 At this stage, a deposit of at least 10 percent of the purchasing price must be made.

 Commission a final conveyance and legal check.
 This must be done by a licensed Italian notary (notaio).
 The estate agent can recommend one.

 Sign the deeds of sale (rogito).
 This is done before a notary with a translator present if one doesn’t speak Italian.
 At this point, the remaining amount due for the sale must be paid to the seller.

 Ensure the notary registers the sale at the local land registry (ufficio dell' agenzia del territorio).

 Financing property in Italy

-Before applying, expats should remember that they’ll need more than enough to just cover the cost of the property.
+Before applying, expats should note that they’ll need more than enough to cover the cost of the property.
 The buyer is responsible for paying the notary, estate agent and the geometra, as well as any legal representatives.
-The buyer also picks up all sale and transfer of property fees.
+The buyer also pays for all sale and transfer of property fees.

-The mortgage structure in Italy is very different to what expats may be used to, so while the base rate may seem low (often as low as two percent) other charges will apply.
+The mortgage structure in Italy is very different to what expats may be used to, so while the base rate may seem low (often as low as two percent), other charges will apply.
 Set-up fees are higher, there’s less competition and banks are unlikely to lend expats the whole property value.
-For these reasons and more, it’s a very good idea to get an independent financial adviser on board before you apply.
+For these reasons and more, expats should secure the services of an independent financial adviser.